Ritwikgotbugs/Morse-code-translator/README.md

 </p>

 ## Libraries Used
-Note: Installation of the below mentioned libraries is a must inorder for the program to execute without errors!
+Note: Installation of the below mentioned libraries is a must in order for the program to execute without errors!
 - [Speech Recognition](https://pypi.org/project/SpeechRecognition/)
 - [Custom Tkinter](https://pypi.org/project/customtkinter/0.3/)
 - [Google Text to Speech](https://pypi.org/project/gTTS/)